zeusta/Docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 ![RetailerPOS](./Retailer%20POS%20image/image073.png)

 Cashiers will carry out to open a new session before getting started their shift.
 Fill in necessary information for each session
-- Responsible: Role of POS user (Cashier, Order management, etc)
+- Responsible: Role of POS user (Cashier, Order management, etc)<br/>
-- Point of sales: Select POS you are working
+- Point of sales: Select POS you are working<br/>
-- pening Balance: Enter the total amount of cash at the beginning of a new session in your drawer
+- Pening Balance: Enter the total amount of cash at the beginning of a new session in your drawer

 Then clicking **Open Session** to begin your shift.

 #### 	 How to Record Cash in and Cash out

 After you start a new session, you will see basic information on the current session and may make adjustment of cash in/out during your shift, record deposits and withdrawals from your cash drawer.
-Cash in and out appears in the drawer history on the iPad, with both the description you enter and the total amount in the drawer.
+Cash in and out appears in the drawer history on the iPad, with both the description you enter and the total amount in the drawer.<br/>
 - Put Money In: Enter the cash amount you add to your drawer and a description

 ![RetailerPOS](./Retailer%20POS%20image/image074.png)